 What You Need to Know: You can get foreign currency from your local bank, online or at the airport.
 Try your local bank first, as they may waive fees for certain accountholders.
 We recommend bringing $100 - $150 worth of foreign currency.
 See Buying Foreign Currency: Get More Bang for Your Buck for tips.

 Traveler's Checks and Prepaid Cards

 Best for: Emergency backup if you can't find a functioning ATM (checks) or a secure alternative to cash (checks and check cards).

 Pros: Traveler's checks and check cards provide more security than cash because they can be replaced (usually within 24 hours) if lost or stolen.
 While traditional traveler's checks have largely gone the way of the dinosaur, Visa and Travelex offer travel cards that are prepaid like traveler's checks but work like credit cards for purchases and ATM withdrawals.
-To avoid the aforementioned problems that U.S. travelers have at overseas chip-and-PIN machines, Travelex even offers a chip-and-PIN card (available in euros or British pounds).
-Traditional checks are still sometimes useful as currency if you can't find a functioning ATM.
+To avoid the aforementioned problems that U.S. travelers have at overseas chip-and-PIN machines, Travelex even offers a chip-and-PIN card called Cash Passport (available in several different currencies).
+Traditional checks from American Express are still sometimes useful as currency if you can't find a functioning ATM.

 Cons: The exchange rate for traveler's checks is not as favorable as the interbank rate you'll get when using a credit or debit card, and very few merchants accept the checks for purchases these days.
-You'll also have to pay commissions, shipping charges and/or conversion fees to purchase and cash the checks (some fees may be waived -- see below).
-The travel check cards give you better exchange rates, but there are plenty of fees here too -- look out for activation fees, charges for reloading the card, ATM charges or inactivity fees.
+You'll also have to pay commissions, shipping charges and/or conversion fees to purchase and cash the checks.
+The prepaid cards have plenty of fees too -- look out for activation fees, charges for reloading the card, ATM charges or inactivity fees.
 In most cases, you're probably better off using your own debit card.

 Sending Money Abroad